-10. In some cases, as in Plasmodium, the parent cell may divide into many daughter cells - this is multiple fission.
+Binary Fission in Amoeba10.
+In some cases, as in Plasmodium, the parent cell may divide into many daughter cells - this is multiple fission.

 13. Yeast and Hydra may grow a bud from their body, which can detach and mature into a complete organism.
 This is known as budding.

-19. During sexual reproduction, two germ cells fuse to form zygote, giving rise to a new individual.
+19. During sexual reproduction, two germ cells fuse to form a zygote, giving rise to a new individual.
 Germ cells are produced as a result of special cell division called meiosis, which results in halving of chromosomes number.
 The chromosome number is restored after fusion.

-20. Reproductive parts of angiosperms are located in the flower.
+20. Reproductive parts of angiosperms are located in flower.
 Stamen is the male reproductive part and pistil is the female reproductive part.

 21. Stamen consists of an anther and filament.
 Pollen grains are produced in the anther.